 The analysis assumes a circular type of failure.
 A circular failure assumes the slip surface occurs as an arc through the slope.
-A circular failure surface has been adopted in the slope modelling at this site due to near uniformity of the soil materials in the lower soil profile.

 The cross section drawn in all slope stability models are taken through section 'A-A' as shown on the attached site plan, Appendix A. Due to the number of models produced in this report, the entire test results file for each model will not be reproduced.
 If further information is required about the models used in this report, these can be supplied upon request.